Huskies arrive in Atlanta to kick off Peach Bowl week festivities

-Huskies hold their first practice inside the Georgia Dome on Monday morning.
+The Huskies held their first practice inside the Georgia Dome on Monday.

 The Huskies arrived in Atlanta on Sunday evening and held their first practice inside the Georgia Dome on Monday morning, five days before their national semifinal game against No. 1 Alabama.

-The Huskies are also scheduled practice some at Georgia State University this week.
+The Huskies are also scheduled to practice some at Georgia State University this week.
 The first 15 minutes of practices for both teams will be open to the media on Tuesday and Wednesday.

 UW players will take part in their first bowl-week outing on Monday evening when they visit Andretti Indoor Karting for a couple hours of go-cart racing.